Joan of Navarre, Queen of England: Queen of England

 On 7 February 1403, Joan married Henry IV at Winchester Cathedral.
 On the 26th, she held her formal entry to London, where she was crowned queen of England.

 Queen Joan was described as beautiful, gracious and majestic, but also as greedy and stingy, and was accused of accepting bribes.
 Reportedly, she did not have a good impression of England, as a Breton ship was attacked outside the English coast just after her wedding.
 She preferred the company of her Breton entourage, which caused offence to such a degree that her Breton courtiers were exiled by order of Parliament, a ban the king did not think he could oppose given his sensitive relation to the Parliament at the time.

 Joan and Henry had no surviving children, but it appears that in 1403 Joan gave birth to stillborn twins.
 She is recorded as having had a good relationship with Henry's children from his first marriage, often taking the side of the future Henry V in his quarrels with his father.
-Her daughters returned to France three years after their arrival on the order of their brother, her son.
+Her daughters returned to Brittany three years after their arrival on the order of their brother, her son.